Phase One: Central America

 These pilot studies were implemented among 67,000 school-age (ages 6-10) children across 76 school districts in Guatemala, 35,000 school-age children in 174 primary schools in El Salvador, and among 1500 lactating mothers across the region.

-The only change in the test population’s diet was 15 grams of Nutra-Iso® in their daily breakfast milk drink.
+The only change in the test population’s diet was 30 grams of single phase stabilized rice bran (SRB) extract in their daily breakfast milk drink.
 All children in the program were tested prior to program commencement.

 In Guatemala, it was found that 37% of the children going into the program were diagnosed as having either Stage I (slightly malnourished) or Stage II (moderate) malnutrition.
 Another 46% of the children going into the program were determined to be “at risk” of becoming malnourished, while only 17% were diagnosed as being normal.

-These results confirmed the potential benefits of rice bran derivatives in addressing chronic malnutrition in nutrient-deficit regions worldwide, but required further development to extract the highest possible nutraceutical nutrition from the rice bran.
-The Nutra-Iso® proprietary nutrient extraction technology was developed with this goal in mind.
-Currently, the proprietary Nutra-Iso® technology is being incorporated into nutrient-dense formulations for delivery to a number of nutrient-deficient populations in North, Central and South America.
+These results confirm the potential benefits of derivatives from rice bran in addressing chronic malnutrition in nutrient-deficit regions worldwide but clearly require further development to extract the highest possible nutraceutical nutrition from the rice bran.
+The NutraIso proprietary nutrient extraction technology was developed with this goal in mind.
+Currently, the proprietary NutraIso technology is being incorporated into nutrient-dense formulations for delivery to a number of nutrient-deficient populations in North, Central and South America.